bahmutov/cypress-examples/docs/recipes/contains-text-in-list.md

 # Contains text in a list

-Let's take a list and check if it contains a given text.
+Let's take a list and check if it contains a given text string.
 We can write this test in several ways.

-Watch the video [Find Text Item Without Flake Using cy.contains Command](https://youtu.be/RyHSIk7nzD0) to see the explanation behind this recipe.
+📺 Watch the video [Find Text Item Without Flake Using cy.contains Command](https://youtu.be/RyHSIk7nzD0) to see the explanation behind this recipe.

+## Query the items first

 <!-- fiddle Test 1: find items then check their text -->

+Confirm that the list includes the item with the text "three"

 ```html
 <ul id="list">